samr/fileblink.nvim/README.md

 The default commands available are:

-- `:FileBlinkSwitch` - Switch to the first available related file
+- `:FileBlinkByExtension` - Switch to the first available related file based on extension mappings
-- `:FileBlinkSwitchAlternative` - Switch to the first available related file based on prefix/suffix mapping
+- `:FileBlinkByPrefixSuffix` - Switch to the first available related file based on prefix/suffix mappings
-- `:FileBlinkShowFiles` - List all available files for current basename
+- `:FileBlinkByExtensionShow` - List all available files for current basename based on extension mappings
-- `:FileBlinkShowFilesAlternative` - List all available alternative files for current basename
+- `:FileBlinkByPrefixSuffixShow` - List all available files for current basename based on prefix/suffix mappings
 - `:FileBlinkClearCache` - Clear the cache
 - `:FileBlinkShowStats` - Show cache usage statistics
 - `:FileBlinkShowConfig` - Attempt to show the current configuration